 –REPORTERS/PRODUCERS: Load your reel on Youtube’s “unlisted” channel.
 Type the url on your resume and bring 50 copies to the convention.
 Email that document to yourself each morning so it stays near the top of the email on your phone.

 –SMART PHONES: Before you head out to the career fair, email your resume and link to yourself.
 Save the document on your phone if you can.
-If you run out of copies, you can ask for the recruiter’s email address and forward it to them on the spot.
+Ask for the recruiter’s email address and forward it to them on the spot.
 This is a good way to get contact information for potential mentors and/or hiring managers.

 – REPORTERS: Be realistic when lining up at the network (ABC, CBS, ESPN, etc) booths.
-Their recruiters can offer great advice but their stations are generally located in top 50 markets where they won’t consider hiring you until you have 5 years paid experience.
+Their recruiters can offer great advice but their stations are generally located in top 50 markets where they won’t consider hiring you until you have at least 5 years paid experience.
 Consider companies that have stations located in DMA 100-210.
-For example Lin Media has 16 stations, 4 of them are located in markets 107 – 188, where you can be hired right out of college.
+For example Lin Media has 50 stations, 7 of them are located in markets 109 – 189, where you can be hired right out of college.
 Also Raycom Media operates 53 television stations in 36 markets and 18 states.
 More than a dozen are located in DMA 100+.
 Both companies, as well as Time Warner Cable will be recruiting in the career fair.

 –Collect business cards.
 After each encounter take minute and write some notes on the back of the card.
 Example: “Tall brother with a blue suit, and red tie” or “lady with really pretty earrings.
 She said they had an opening in Fort Wayne” or “He liked my tape but said I need to slow my delivery.”
 When you get home (or see ‘Smart Phone’) send an email thanking them for talking to you, maybe comment on the tie or the earrings.
 And attach your resume.
 They’ll probably see a hundred people.
 It’s not uncommon for resumes to be misplaced.
 You’re ahead of the game because the link to your work is already there.